SEO is key in any Digital Marketing strategy.

 Page URLs are crawled to get a sense of their central focus since they generally use terms that summarize their content.

 They need to be clear to users and readers.
-Check out this table I made with some of the most common URL mistakes:
+Check out this table we made with some of the most common URL mistakes:

 A descriptive URL is much easier to understand — not only for bots but also for users.